 ADD measures usually take the form of additional duties.
-For more information, see the pages in this guide on how to check whether goods are liable to anti-dumping or countervailing duties and when to pay anti-dumping or countervailing duties.
+Find out on how to check whether goods are liable to anti-dumping or countervailing duties and when to pay anti-dumping or countervailing duties.

 Anti-dumping investigations are resolved by the exporters of the product agreeing not to sell that product below a certain price.

 If you have observed dumping that has caused - or threatened to cause - material injury to your domestic industry, you should report it to the EC.
-For more information on the conditions needed for a claim to be accepted, see the page in this guide on what to do if you think goods are being dumped.
+For more information on the conditions needed for a claim to be accepted, see: what to do if you think goods are being dumped.